14 Obscure Etiquette Rules You Probably Break All the Time

 Announcing your bathroom breaks

 It’s tempting.
 It’s human nature.
 But, for etiquette’s sake, resist the urge, implores Grotts.
-“Gossiping about others is toxic behavior,” she says. “[Instead], we should be talking about…COVID-19 and how to stop its spread.”
-In fact, here are some etiquette rules to follow when gathering with friends right now.
+“Gossiping about others is toxic behavior,” she says.
+In fact, if you’re planning on going on adventures with your bestie, here are some etiquette rules for traveling with friends.

 Slicing and dicing your food